The Best Toddler Beds For Kids For 2021

 Maybe you're not looking to convert your toddler bed into a teen bed — but that doesn't necessarily mean it needs to end up in the garbage.
 This best-selling option is called the Dream On Me Emma toddler bed, and when fully assembled, it creates a sleigh-style, railed toddler bed with a break in the middle for entry.
 That said, once they've grown out of it, the conversion kit transforms the frame into two chairs and a table, which look great in any bedroom or play area.

 Each bed is constructed from New Zealand pine wood, and it's tested for lead and other toxic additives to ensure your child's safety.
 You'll also be hard-pressed to find a color option that's not offered.
-This pick comes in 13 different shades, from classics like white and espresso to eye-catching colors like mint green and fuscia pink.
+This pick comes in six different shades, from classics like white and espresso to eye-catching colors like lavender and fuscia pink.

 Last but not least, this is one of the safest options for younger toddlers due to the small guard-rail openings."If you're transitioning from a crib to a toddler bed, I recommend choosing this bed," one buyer wrote.
 "We chose this one over all the others because of the side rails on all sides.
 There is just enough opening for him to get out when he wants to and not fall out when he's sleeping."

-Versatile Minimalism With A Pop Of Color: Kalon Studios Caravan Divan Bed
+Versatile Minimalism With A Pop Of Color: Karla Dubois Bodhi Toddler Bed

 Frilly bed skirts and busy mobiles aren't for everyone.
 This pick is for the adult who appreciates elegant simplicity and for the child who loves their independence.
-Kalon Studios marries minimalism and reliability with its Caravan Divan toddler bed.
-Rather than keeping your child cooped up behind bars, it utilizes three supportive (but unobtrusive) panels to create a bed, a couch, a reading nook, a play area — anything your child needs it to be in the moment.
+Karla Dubois marries minimalism and reliability with its Bodhi toddler bed.
+Rather than keeping your child cooped up behind railings, it utilizes curved (but unobtrusive) arms to create a bed, a couch, a reading nook, a play area — anything your child needs it to be in the moment.

 A Dream House & A Toddler Bed In One: Tiny House Toddler Bed